Comparing the degrees of incompatibility inherent in probabilistic physical theories

-Our aim is thus to compare Quantum Theory to other possible probabilistic physical theories.
-We first need to set some minimal constraints.
 A probabilistic theory is a framework that provides a description of physical systems in terms of states and observables with the following general properties:\\ \\ (i) The states of a system are represented by the elements of a convex subset of a real vector space.\\ (ii) An observable is represented as an affine mapping from the set of states into the set of probability distributions on some outcome space.
 For simplicity, we restrict ourselves here to observables with a finite or countable number of outcomes.\\ (iii) Any affine mapping from the set of states into the set of probability distributions is a valid observable.\\

 We consider a particular probabilistic theory (PT) as given by a family of convex sets of states with associated sets of observables that share some properties specific to that PT.
 One may think of each pair consisting of a set of states with associated set of observables as an {\em instance} of a PT representing a particular type of physical system.